“Go glamping in quirky lodges and yurts (self-catering; each sleeps 2-7) in the Yorkshire Dales, complete with a café serving homespun fare”

 Picnic boxes are available and you can pre-order a takeaway meals to eat in your yurt or lodge if you don't fancy cooking.
 The bar offers cocktails and local beers, including Black Sheep Brewery and Theakstons.
 During the summer months, Friday BBQ nights bring everyone together for a feast framed by stunning views and live music.

-If you want to self-cater, choose a Tree Lodge or Meadow Yurt (not the Bunk Barn).
+If you want to self-cater, choose a Tree Lodge or Meadow Yurt (not the Loft).
 The Tree Lodge's wood-burners have ranges, so you can cook food inside or on the top, and there’s also a calor-gas hotplate, a cold box (no fridge), and pots, pans and crockery.
 The Meadow Yurts are slightly more basic, with the stove working as a hotplate but not an oven.
+The Yurt field has a communal kitchen with gas rings.
 You can pick up supplies in Masham, 5 miles away.

 - Children meals